AlibabaCloudDocs/kms/intl.en-US/API Reference/Secrets/UpdateSecretVersionStage.md

 -   Use a specified stage label to mark a new secret version.
 -   Remove a specific stage label from an existing secret version.

+Limits: This operation is available only for standard secrets.

+In this example, the stage label that marks the version of the `secret001` secret is updated.
+The stage label `ACSCurrent` is used to mark the `002` version.

 ## Debugging

 [OpenAPI Explorer automatically calculates the signature value.
 For your convenience, we recommend that you call this operation in OpenAPI Explorer.
 OpenAPI Explorer dynamically generates the sample code of the operation for different SDKs.](https://api.aliyun.com/#product=Kms&api=UpdateSecretVersionStage&type=RPC&version=2016-01-20)